Lenses for the Olympus E-System Cameras

 As marked within square brackets in the table:

 1. In addition to the internal filter slot the 300/2.8 ZD lens does have a front filter thread, contrary to the Olympus official information (thanks to Richard Pavek for pointing this out).
-Filters of this diameter (112 mm), however, are not easy to find and they are also very expensive.
+Filters of this diameter (112 mm), however, are not easy to find and they are also quite expensive.

 2. The 8 mm ZD is a full-frame fisheye lens.
 Minimum focus distance measured from the lens front is 2 cm.

-3. Sold only as a part of an E-500 kit on some markets (including most of Europe, but also some U.S. retail chains).
+3. The 17.5-45 mm ZD was sold only as a part of an E-500 kit on some markets.

 4. Lens weight quoted without the tripod collar.